SnapperML/SnapperML/docs/source/experiment_specification.rst

 .. code-block:: yaml

     name: str   # Required.
     kind: group # Required.
-This line should be specified for ml-experiment CLI to know what type of job is this
+This line should be specified for snapper-ml CLI to know what type of job is this
     sampler: str # Optional.
     pruner: str  # Optional.
     timeout_per_trial: positive float # Optional